fkarimzadeh6/CX4240_project/README.md

 ## Feature Extraction:

-  Contineous wavelet transform (CWT) is used to represent EEG signals into the time-frequency domain \cite{LFraiwan3}.
+  Contineous wavelet transform (CWT) is used to represent EEG signals into the time-frequency [2].
 We employed mother wavelets of Daubechies (db20) with center frequency of 0.67.
-After passing the EEGs through wavelet's filters, entropy of each filtered signal is determined according to Eq.1 for each of the frequency bands including delta (0-4 Hz), theta (4-8 Hz), alpha (8-12 Hz), beta1(13-22 Hz), beta2 ()022-30 Hz.
-We also extract features related to sleep spindle(12-14 Hz) and K-complex (0.5-1.5 Hz); therefore, 7 frequency bands are totally considered.
+After passing the EEGs through wavelet's filters, entropy of each filtered signal is determined according to Eq.1 for each of the frequency bands including
+  - delta (0-4 Hz),
+  - theta (4-8 Hz),
+  - alpha (8-12 Hz),
+  - beta1(13-22 Hz),
+  - beta2 (022-30 Hz),
+  - sleep spindle(12-14 Hz),
+  - K-complex (0.5-1.5 Hz);

+  Therefore, 7 frequency bands are totally considered.

   ![Image](https://github.com/fkarimzadeh6/CX4240_project/blob/master/Figure/entropy.JPG)